Ifeena/Python_Quantitative_Analysis/README.md

 - import plotly.io as pio                    (for input/output operations, configuration, and rendering in Plotly
 - pio.templates.default = "plotly_white"     (Sets the default template for Plotly visualizations to "plotly_white")

-### Importing the Dataset for the Quantitative Analysis of the Stock Market.
+### STEP 2 - Importing the Dataset for the Quantitative Analysis of the Stock Market.
 - stocks_data = pd.read_csv('stock.csv)
 - print(stocks_data)